Preboarding & onboarding software for frontline teams

 Frontline onboarding, from signed offer to a productive shift.

-Tracks · Kanban with checklists · Course & test builder · Homework review · Individual development plans · SSO (Google, Microsoft, SAML / OIDC) · Multilingual UI · Mobile-first web
+AI assistant for building content · Tracks · Kanban with checklists · Courses & quizzes builder · Assignment review · Individual development plans · SSO (Google Workspace, Microsoft Azure) · Multilingual UI · Mobile-first web

 If this sounds like your week

 Three patterns we see across operators we talk to.
-If any of them land, the rest of this page is for you.
+If any of them sound familiar, the rest of this page is for you.

 PreboardingPizza chain